Rapid and Accurate Quantification of Fungi or Bacteria

-The applications of the technology is very versatile and can be used to measure fungi and/or bacteria in almost all environments.
-In the built environment, it is used to determine the level of fungi and bacteria on surfaces of building materials, wood, painted surfaces, concrete, gypsum board, coatings, render, ceramic and fibreboard tiles, plastic, furniture, textiles, plant leaves, leather goods.
+The Mycometer technology is used to determine the level of fungi and bacteria on surfaces of building materials, wood, painted surfaces, concrete, gypsum board, coatings, render, ceramic and fiberboard tiles, plastic, furniture, textiles, leather goods.

 Fungal and bacterial levels can also be determined in powders and raw materials such as fertilizer, compost, soil, grain and in liquids such as fruit juice as well as fermented milk products such as yogurt.
 Another application is early detection of fungal contamination on crop leaves.